Hattiesburg Area Historical Society...preserving local history and heritage since 1970

 • 1893

-• A massive fire destroys many downtown businesses; new building codes requiring brick construction follow.
+• A massive fire that starts at the Southern Hotel destroys many downtown businesses; new building codes requiring brick construction follow.

 • W. S. F. Tatum opens his lumber business in Hattiesburg.